 Of course, as no visit to the Vatican would be complete without setting sights on its star attraction, the visit ends on a high note with private access to the Sistine Chapel for your group alone.
 This is truly one of the most incredible VIP experiences in Europe

 1. Cooking class with Michelin-starred chef in Paris, Rome or Barcelona:

 Have you ever wondered how the best chefs in the world create their menus, choose their ingredients, and conjure up the most beautifully presented and deliciously tasting dishes?
 A cooking class with one of these renowned culinary geniuses can make even every day cook up their game and enhance their skills.
 Working side by side and receiving hands-on experience while creating delicately prepared foods teach the pupils the nuances and special touches that help the chefs create their signature dishes.

 Many classes start with a local shopping experience, which teaches the students how to source and pick the freshest and finest ingredients, after visiting the markets where the chefs do their shopping the hands-on training begins.
 Classes finish with a feast where the group can enjoy the fruits of their labor and discuss additional tidbits that could enhance their future cooking experiences.

-For assistance with booking these and many other exclusive VIP experiences, contact BTA https://www.travelbta.com, and one of our fantastic travel advisors will be happy to help you design your next unforgettable adventure.
+For assistance with booking these and many other exclusive VIP experiences in Europe and around the world contact BTA and one of our fantastic travel advisors will be happy to help you design your next unforgettable adventure.